surebot/Eventline/docs/2-routes.md

 For example the above matches events with a payload that have a key called `type` with the value `message`.

-Microbot (name TBC), also supports deep-level keys when it comes to objects:
+Eventline, also supports deep-level keys when it comes to objects:

 ```
 {